-5 Tips to Increase the Effectiveness of Site Walks Using 360 Photo Documentation Technology
+5 Tips for More Effective Site Walks With 360° Photo Documentation Technology

-Walking a job site to capture 360 photo documentation automatically using OpenSpace can reap enormous benefits, including more complete documentation, reduced rework costs, and better collaboration with other teams involved in the project.
+Walking a job site to capture 360° photo documentation automatically using OpenSpace Reality Capture can reap enormous benefits, including more complete documentation, reduced rework costs, and better collaboration with other teams involved in the project.
 The time savings are also significant, given that documentation with OpenSpace is at least five times faster than manual capture.

-To start realizing those benefits, you’ll need to attach a 360 camera to your hat and start walking, but there’s slightly more to it than that.
+To start realizing those benefits, you’ll need to attach a 360° camera to your hardhat and start walking, but there’s slightly more to it than that.
 You don’t want to speed-walk, for example, as we’ll explain.

-Below are five suggestions for getting the most out of your job site walk using OpenSpace.
+Below are five suggestions for getting the most out of your job site walks using OpenSpace.

 1. Cover as much ground as you can.

-To illustrate this point, I’ve included a visualization of the difference between a sub-par site walk and a highly productive one below.
+To illustrate this point, we’ve included a visualization of the difference between a sub-par site walk and a highly productive one below.
 In the second picture, you can see that the walker has captured each room and covered significantly more ground.
-This approach will help your team in the long run with richer 360 photo documentation and the ability to compare locations on different dates.
+This approach will help your team in the long run with richer 360° photo documentation and the ability to compare locations on different dates.

 Remember that you can walk for as long as you like; there aren’t any time constraints on the length of a capture session.